sebygreen/Sites/README.md

 ### httpd-vhosts.conf

-I had to make some modifications to the `httpd` configuration, specifically regarding virtual hosts.
-This is mainly to allow for the default ('home.test' for me) URL to be served alongside the wildcarded project folders that serve my projects.
+I had to make some modifications to the default `httpd` configuration, specifically regarding virtual hosts on my machines.
 This is the state of my current httpd-vhosts.conf file on macOS, as an example.
 Other systems may require additional configuration.

 ```apacheconf